mburridge/wceu-workshop/__workshop_notes__/Section 1.md

 In this section you'll scaffold a dynamic block, build it, and register the block in `wceu-faq.php`.

-Scaffold a new block with:
+From within the `wp-content/plugins/wceu-workshop` directory, scaffold a new block with:

 ```bash
 npx @wordpress/create-block --no-plugin --variant dynamic wceu-faq-block
 ```

+You will have a new directory called `wceu-faq-block`.
+This is primarily where you will be working.

 Change `block.json` from

 ```js
 {